datashaman/mrtallyman/README.md

 The bot must be invited to a channel to respond to events.

-To add a reward to a user, mention them in a message with a variable number of reward emojis (default :banana:):
+To reward a user, mention them in a message with a variable number of reward emojis (default :banana:):

     @user1 here have a :banana:
     @user2 @user3 you deserve 2! :banana: :banana:

+Mentions such as the above cannot be edited to remove the reward.
+Once it's posted, it's scored.

+Another way to reward a user is to add a :banana: reaction to their messages.

+As a public service to all, you can also mark a user as a troll by adding a _troll_ reaction to a message of theirs.

+Removing a reaction of :banana: or :troll: will reduce the score of the user appropriately.

-A user cannot reward themselves.
+A user cannot reward themselves or bot users, either by app mentions or reactions.

-To see the leaderboard:
+To see the leaderboard use one of the following:

+    @tallybot bananas
     @tallybot leaderboard
+    @tallybot tally

-The leaderboard shows the names of the top users who've given and received rewards since the last table reset.
+The leaderboard shows the names of the top users who've given and received rewards since the last table reset, as well as the _troll_ scores.

 It displays names instead of user mentions to avoid notification fatigue when someone wants to see the leaderboard.

+To see your own scores use one of the following:

+    @tallybot tallyme
+    @tallybot tally me

+All of the above app mentions can also be used in a private channel with the bot (without the bot prefix):

+    bananas
+    leaderboard
+    tally
+    tallyme
+    tally me

 If you are an admin you can privately message the bot to reset the leaderboards: